What are Glioblastomas?

 Tumor Treating Fields

-This treatment involves wearing a skull cap with electrodes connected to a battery pack for most of the day.
-The device emits radio waves into the brain to disrupt tumor cell multiplication.
+This treatment involves wearing a skullcap with electrodes connected to a battery pack for most of the day.
+The device emits radio waves into the brain to disrupt the multiplication of tumor cells.

 Clinical Trials

 Given the difficulty in treating glioblastoma, ongoing research is crucial.
-MD Anderson is a leader in glioblastoma clinical trials, offering a variety of studies exploring new treatments and combinations of existing therapies.
 These trials often include personalized approaches tailored to the specific characteristics of each patient’s cancer.

 Recurrent Glioblastoma Treatment